nyla-bhargava/Transformer-CNN-CRISPR/data/README.md

 Users may alternatively obtain the data directly from those original sources.

 After downloading, place the files in this directory before running the code.

+*These files represent derived and preprocessed versions used solely for research and reproducibility purposes.*